elvina-s/timer/README.md

 Challenge timer is a web application, which you can use to turn on one of the timers from 5 to 25 minutes to train and accomplish your task within the set timer time.

+## What is it made with?

+JavaScript, HTML, CSS.

 ## Installation

 To view and use the web app click this link: https://denim-surf-diver.glitch.me.